sandraldr27/sandraldr27/README.md

     <li>University Diploma in Coaching and NLP (ENEB - Isabel I University of Castilla)</li>
     <li>Professional Certificate in Project Management (Google)</li>
     <li>Professional Certificate in IT Support (Google)</li>
-    <li>Accreditation of Professional Competencies in: Software Development in a client environment (Junta de Andalucía)</li>
+    <li>Official Accreditation of Professional Competencies in: Software Development in a client environment (Junta de Andalucía)</li>
-     <li>Accreditation of Professional Competencies in: Implementation, verification and documentation of web applications in internet, intranet and extranet environments.
+     <li>Official Accreditation of Professional Competencies in: Implementation, verification and documentation of web applications in internet, intranet and extranet environments.
 (Junta de Andalucía)</li>
     <li>PAP in Psychology (Autonomous University of Barcelona)</li>
   </ul>
  </p>